ethereum/homestead-guide/source/network/connecting-to-the-network.rst

 Download the blockchain faster
 ================================================================================

 When you start an Ethereum client, the Ethereum blockchain is automatically downloaded.
-The time it takes download the Ethereum blockchain can vary based on client, client settings, connection speed, and number of peers available.
+The time it takes to download the Ethereum blockchain can vary based on client, client settings, connection speed, and number of peers available.
 Below are some options for more quickly obtaining the Ethereum blockchain.

 Using geth
 --------------------------------------------------------------------------------